Wes Magee

 About Wes Magee

 There’s a great deal of variety in Wes’s work – you never know if you’re going to be hearing a story from the school gates or having your bones chilled by a bloodcurdling rhyme full of spooky sounds and ghostly figures.
-Wes is a wonderful storyteller, with lots of his poems using rhyme and a songlike rhythm to tell their tales about all sorts of people, from little boys and girls to chimney sweeps and teachers – real and imaginary.
+Wes was a wonderful storyteller, with lots of his poems using rhyme and a songlike rhythm to tell their tales about all sorts of people, from little boys and girls to chimney sweeps and teachers – real and imaginary.

 Wes's recording was made on 7 May 2003 at the Audio Workshop, London and was produced by Anne Rosenfeld.